 Initial Cost

 The basic cost of a charcoal grill ranges from dirt cheap to sticker-shock high.
-Gas grills start at pricey and go up to let’s-talk-financing pricing, with the best natural gas grills also typically a shade costlier than propane fueled.
+Gas grills start at pricey and go up to let’s-talk-financing pricing, with natural gas grills also typically a shade costlier than propane fueled.

 If you opt to connect to your domicile’s gas line, depending on your setup, local codes, and the cost of materials and labor (unless you’re a DIYer), browsing estimates online suggests an average of $700.

-Operating Costs
+Ongoing Operating Costs

 Charcoal grills require a very steady supply of renewable fuel.
 A 3-hour grilling session would need at least one refill.
 By contrast, if using gas, grilling could continue nonstop.
 Cost considerations would include the type of charcoal used, grill size, and frequency of grilling.